jku-win-se/aidoart-project/README.md

 ## Contributions

-The contributions from JKU encompass a range of materials, including research papers, software tools, and experimental data that support the continuous development of CPS within the AIDOaRt framework.
+JKU's contributions encompass a range of materials, including research papers, software tools, and experimental data, that support the continuous development of CPS within the AIDOaRt framework.

 - **AIDOaRt Systematic Mapping Study**
   - A comprehensive review of existing literature and research in the field of AI-augmented automation for Cyber-Physical Systems (CPS).